Kumara plicatilis (L.) G.D.Rowley

 Aloe disticha var. plicatilis, Aloe flabelliformis, Aloe lingua, Aloe linguiformis, Aloe plicatilis, Aloe tripetala, Kumara disticha, Rhipidodendrum plicatile, Rhipidodendrum distichum

-Kumara plicatilis, formerly known as Aloe plicatilis, is a much-branched shrub or small tree, up to 16 feet (4.9 m) tall, with grey stems forked with clusters of leaves arranged in 2 opposite rows.
-The leaves are succulent, grey-green to blue-gray, tongue-shaped, round-tipped, up to 12 inches (30 cm) long, and up to 1.6 inches (4 cm) wide.
+Kumara plicatilis, formerly known as Aloe plicatilis, is a much-branched succulent shrub or small tree with grey stems forked with clusters of leaves arranged in 2 opposite rows.
+It grows up to 16 feet (4.9 m) tall.
+Leaves are fleshy, grey-green to blue-gray, tongue-shaped, round-tipped, up to 12 inches (30 cm) long, and up to 1.6 inches (4 cm) wide.
 The leaf tips often display orange shades.
 In winter to spring, out of each leaf cluster rises unbranched inflorescence and bears an open terminal cluster of orange-red, tubular flowers.
 Individual flowers are up to 2 inches (5 cm) long.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).